Rochester, NY

 Above-normal building activity with healthy demand.
 Balanced expansion — the market is absorbing new supply without stress.

-Rochester, NY shows High internal divergence — the metro composite may obscure significant county-level differences.
+Rochester, NY shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
 Wayne County contributes the most structural risk (High Risk, driven by price momentum), while Livingston County anchors the lower end (Low Risk).

 | County | Score ▼ |